-Firefighting foam testing is no longer performed by ARFF.
-ARFF performs its rig water testing once per year north of the north ramp, using approximately 1,000 gallons of water only.
+Firefighting foam testing is performed only by ARFF.
+ARFF performs its testing once per year north of the north ramp, using approximately 1,000 gallons of water and 50 gallons of 3 percent foaming agent.
 Although the entire north ramp drainage area is connected to OWSs, these systems are used only as a back-up fail-safe.
-The ARFF rig water system testing uses a No Foam System which directly connects to the rigs, bypassing the foam intake, and using only water, with no foam waste.
-The slit drainage trench is blocked off from the storm drain system by sandbags prior to conducting the water test, allowing the water to be captured in the slit trench, but preventing it from entering the storm drain.
-All the wastewater is then vacuumed into a tanker truck and properly disposed of to an on-site sanitary sewer under the proper permit from the MWWD.
+The slit drainage trench is blocked off from the storm drain system by sandbags prior to conducting the foam test, allowing the foam to be captured in the slit trench, but preventing the foam from entering the storm drain.
+All of the foam is then vacuumed into a tanker truck and properly disposed of to an on-site sanitary sewer under the proper permit from the MWWD.